wanelo/gossip_girl/README.md

 Installation and Configuration
 ------------------------------

- * Copy gossip_girl.js into your statsd backends directory
+ * Either put gossip_girl.js into your statsd backends directory, or "npm install gossip_girl"
  * Add its config parameters to your statsd config file (see exampleGossipConfig.js)
- * Start the Daemon:
+ * Start the statsd daemon:

     node stats.js /path/to/config